Names and titles of God in the New Testament: Descriptive titles

 Robert Kysar reports that God is referred to as Father 64 times in the first three Gospels and 120 times in the fourth Gospel.
-Outside of the Gospels he is called the Father of mercies (2 Corinthians 1:3), the Father of glory (Ephesians 1:17), the Father of mercies (the Father of spirits (Hebrews 12:9), the Father of lights (James 1:17), and he is referred by the Aramaic word Abba in Romans 8:15.
+Outside of the Gospels he is called the Father of mercies (2 Corinthians 1:3), the Father of glory (Ephesians 1:17), the Father of mercies (the Father of spirits (Hebrews 12:9)), the Father of lights (James 1:17), and he is referred by the Aramaic word Abba in Romans 8:15.

-Other titles under which God is referred to include the Almighty (Revelation 1:18), the Most High (Acts 7:48), the Creator (Romans 1:20; 2 Peter 1:4), the Majesty on high (Hebrews 1:3).
+Other titles under which God is referred to include the Almighty (Revelation 1:18), the Most High (Acts 7:48), the Creator (Romans 1:20; 2 Peter 1:4), and the Majesty on high (Hebrews 1:3).

 Extant New Testament manuscripts

-No extant manuscript of the New Testament, not even a mere fragment, contains the Tetragrammaton in any form.
+No extant manuscript of the New Testament contains the Tetragrammaton in any form.
 In their citations of Old Testament verses, they always have κ̅ς̅ or θ̅ς̅, where the Hebrew text has YHWH.